ballerina-platform/module-ballerinax-discord/ballerina/tests/README.md

 #### Using a Config.toml File

-Create a `Config.toml` file in the tests directory and add your authentication credentials a
+Create a `Config.toml` file in the tests directory and add your authentication credentials, to create a [Discord bearer token use this guide](https://github.com/discord-net/Discord.Net/blob/dev/docs/guides/bearer_token/bearer_token_guide.md).

 ```toml
 isTestOnLiveServer = true